 Child Custody and Visitation

 When the parties to a divorce case have minor children, a divorce decree will make provisions for legal and physical custody of the parties’ children.
 Either type of custody may be joint (shared) or sole.
 All custody and visitation decisions are based upon the best interest of the child standard.
+Our law firm also handles issues involving child custody modification, child relocation, and parental visitation rights.
 When determining the best interests of the child, some of the factors a court may consider include the following:

 - The child’s age